-- Modifies the Administration's proposal on Equity as follows: (1) For the Post-COVID equity analysis, approve resources for the analysis, but require inclusion of specific recommendations for all major programs in Health and Human Services for how to address the identified inequities.
-A preliminary analysis would be required to be submitted by May 1, 2022 with future updates to be specified in the 2022 spring budget process.
-(2) For the Equity Dashboard, approve resources to implement the dashboard at Agency and the Department of Health Care Services, but require that the dashboard include, and be informed by, the annual Department of Public Health Infrastructure Investments."
-(3) For the Government Alliance on Race and Equity (GARE) training, approve as budgeted. - Modifies the Administration's proposal as follows on Language Access Resources: Approve requested resources and adopt modified budget bill language to require the completion of the language access framework, adopted in the Equity Proposals request above, prior to the availability of these additional resources.
-The framework must also be accompanied by a report detailing the components of the framework and how these additional resources would be utilized in health and human services departments to support language access planning and implementation, including specific staff, contracts, programs, and other activities. - Approves the Budget Change Proposal associated with the Center for Data Insights and Innovations, but defers the associated trailer bill proposal without prejudice.
+• Modifies the Administration's proposal on Equity as follows: (1) For the Post-COVID equity analysis, approve resources for the analysis, but require inclusion of specific recommendations for all major programs in Health and Human Services for how to address the identified inequities.
+A preliminary analysis would be required to be submitted with the January 10, 2022 Governor's Budget, with future updates to be specified in the 2022 spring budget process.
+(2) For the Equity Dashboard, approve resources to implement the dashboard at Agency and the Department of Health Care Services, but require that the dashboard include, and be informed by, the annual Department of Public Health reporting on health disparities adopted by the Legislature as part of the "Public Health Infrastructure Investments."
+(3) For the Government Alliance on Race and Equity (GARE) training, approve as budgeted.

+• Modifies the Administration's proposal as follows on Language Access Resources: Approve requested resources and adopt modified budget bill language to require the completion of the language access framework, adopted in the Equity Proposals request above, prior to the availability of these additional resources.
+The framework must also be accompanied by a report detailing the components of the framework and how these additional resources would be utilized in health and human services departments to support language access planning and implementation, including specific staff, contracts, programs, and other activities.